egeloen/IvoryGoogleMapBundle/Resources/doc/usage/events.md

 # Events

 JavaScript within the browser is event driven, meaning that JavaScript responds to interactions by generating events, and expects a program to listen to interesting events.
 The event model for the Google Maps API V3 is similar to that used in V2 of the API, though much has changed under the hood.
 There are two types of events:

  - User events (such as "click" mouse events) are propagated from the DOM to the Google Maps API.
 These events are separate and distinct from standard DOM events.
-- MVC state change notifications reflect changes in Maps API objects and are named using a property_changed convention
+ - MVC state change notifications reflect changes in Maps API objects and are named using a property_changed convention.

 ## Build your event

 ### By configuration file

 By default, the bundle doesn't need any configuration.
 Most of the service have a default configuration which allows you to use the given objects like they are.
 The ``ivory_google_map.event`` service is.
 The configuration describes below is this default configuration.

 ```
 # app/config/config.yml